A glacial pace

 Focus on Alaska

-For most mountain glaciers, such as those in Alaska, small temperature changes can matter more, according to Alex Gardner, a researcher at the NASA Jet Propulsion Laboratory studying glaciers and sea level rise.
+For most mountain glaciers, such as those in Alaska, small temperature changes can matter more, according to Alex Gardner, a researcher at the NASA Jet Propulsion Laboratory (JPL) studying glaciers and sea level rise.
 “Imagine you’re standing in the middle of the Antarctic continent at nearly ten thousand feet above sea level and hundreds of miles from the ocean, and average global temperatures go up by four degrees,” Gardner said.
 “There will be no melt, because even the warmest month of the year is well below the melting point of ice.
 Whereas, with the 1 percent of ice that is located in more temperate areas, any change in atmospheric temperature during months with above freezing temperatures will manifest itself as an increase in melt.”

 Glaciers across Alaska have been retreating, and researchers have yet to discern what exactly is behind the melt.
 Complicating matters, most glaciers in Alaska terminate on land, while others—called tidewater glaciers—terminate in the ocean.
 “What we don’t know is whether those glaciers are changing because of a change in the atmosphere,” Gardner said.
 “Or are those glaciers responding to something that’s going on in the ocean?”
 Rising air temperatures may cause region-wide retreat of glaciers, while warmer oceans can force tidewater glaciers to calve more ice and retreat.
 Untangling why Alaska’s glaciers are melting may help explain why glaciers around the globe are retreating.